-Joel Swanson is an artist and writer who is currently the Director of the Technology, Arts & Media Program at the University of Colorado, Boulder.
+Joel Swanson is an artist and writer in Denver CO.
 He teaches courses on digital art, media theory, and the history of design.
 He received his MFA in digital art at the University of California, San Diego.
 His art work is motivated by literary theory and exists as a series of installations, both real and virtual, that explore the nature of language and its embodiment.
 Swanson's work has been shown in various national and international venues.
 His work can be seen online at joelswanson.net.

 Research and teaching interests: digital art, digital media theory, design, typography.